OmriGal01/AI-Grocery-List-Manager/README.md

 - Additional languages (adding one is just a YAML edit, no code changes)
 - A web frontend, enabled by the existing `MessageSource` abstraction
 - Automated integration tests against a real Postgres instance
-- A command to manually correct an item's category when the automatic match misses
-- Showing categories when displaying the list (currently stored but not surfaced in `/list`)
+- Automated test coverage for the categorization feature (fuzzy matching, YAML parsers, `/list` grouping) — currently only manually verified
-- Localizing the remaining commands' replies (currently only `/help` and `/start` are language-aware)
+- Localizing the remaining commands' replies (currently only `/help`, `/start`, and category labels are language-aware)